afanblue/refineryOMS/SystemManual.md

 Containers specify the discrete holds in a ship or a train (the tank cars).
 As such a container has only

 Ships tie up at docks at which they are unloaded or loaded.
 Also, a ship has multiple holds from which/to which product is transferred.

+Ships (tag type = "S")
+Trains (tag type = "TR")
+Trucks (tag type = "TT")

+All three of these are implemented as tags.
+Their owner is specified in a relationship where the ship/train/truck ID is the parent tag ID and the customer ID is the child tag ID.
+The value of the code is "C".
 ### Tags

 Tags are the root definition object.
 The meaning of most of the Tag fields is self-evident, but the "inTag" (inTagId), "outTag" (outTagId), "inTagList", and "outTagList" probably need some additional explanation.
 The usage of these tags is dependent on the tag type.
 The names also originate in Control Blocks (CB) which needed an input tag for the process variable and an output tag for the output.
 All of these relationships are defined in the REL_TAG_TAG table and (mostly) require codes to discriminate between their usage.